Table of Contents

 For example, a patient with ocular hypertension will likely be recommended glaucoma eye drops to lower intraocular pressure.
 High eye pressure can increase the damage done by the dystrophy by further weakening the corneal endothelium.

 Other Ramifications of Fuchs’ Dystrophy

 Being diagnosed with Fuchs’ dystrophy means that certain procedures to improve vision are no longer an option.
-For example, LASIK or refractive surgery can worsen Fuchs’ dystrophy, and doctors will likely cite corneal dystrophy as a factor to disqualify someone from refractive surgery.
+For example, surgery to remove cataracts may not be possible.

 What You Need to Know About Fuchs’ Dystrophy

 It is important to remember that Fuchs’ dystrophy is a progressive condition, which means it gets increasingly worse the longer it is untreated.
 Regular eye exams after age 30 will likely catch the development of the dystrophy before it results in eye pain and loss of vision beyond age 50.

 Although there is no cure, it is possible to treat the condition such that its effects are controlled, and the loss of vision is minimized.
 The surgery to correct Fuchs’ dystrophy is fairly simple.
 When conducted, it can restore sight and eliminate the physical discomfort.

 What Is Fuchs’ Corneal Dystrophy?
 (April 16, 2018).
 WebMD.